-Depending on the type of work chosen, an apprenticeship will take up to 18 months to achieve a Level 2 in a business apprenticeship and up to another 18 months to achieve Level 3.
+Depending on the type of work chosen, an apprenticeship will take about a year to achieve a Level 2 business apprenticeship and up to another 2 years to achieve Level 3.

-The content of all apprenticeships is set by your industry.
-You can add content to meet your business needs and make the apprenticeship bespoke and challenging for your apprentice.
+The content of all apprenticeships is set by the industry.
+Employers can add content to meet their business needs and make the apprenticeship bespoke and challenging for their apprentice, and there are additional units to choose from as well.